ADHD and Fertility: Is There a Link?

 Hyperactive ADHD

-Women who fall under the 'hyperactivity' category of ADHD often exhibit symptoms of the following:
+Women who fall under the 'hyperactivity' category of ADHD often exhibit the following symptoms:

 Restlessness